SkoolNotes/Taproot/2020ML301/KBValidationPB.md

 # Part A

 - What are the best and worst possible scores it could get?
-	- The best possible score would be 1,
+	- When using f1 score, the best possible score would be 1, and the worst would be 0.
 - Why do you think the model is getting the score you're seeing?
 - How do the scores between the training and testing sets compare?